DoTheEvo/Traefik-v2-examples/README.md

     `.env`
     ```
-    MY_DOMAIN=whateverblablabla.org
+    MY_DOMAIN=blabla.org
     DEFAULT_NETWORK=traefik_net
     ```

   *extra info:*</br>
-  command `docker-compose config` shows how compose will look with the variables filled in.
+  Command `docker-compose config` shows how compose will look with the variables filled in.

-  Also entering container with `docker container exec -it traefik sh` and then `printenv` can be useful.
+  *extra info2:*</br>
+  These variables are only filled in during the compose initial building of container.
+  If an env variable should be available also inside the running container, it needs to be declared in the `environment` section of the compose file.

 - **create traefik-docker-compose.yml file**.</br>
   It's a simple typical compose file.</br>